-2024 SERS Marketplace Wraparound HRA
+2025 SERS Marketplace Wraparound HRA

 The SERS Marketplace Wraparound HRA is available to participants who are not eligible for Medicare and who are not enrolled in Medicaid.
 Participants are able to choose insurance from any insurer offering coverage in the federal Marketplace.
 If eligible, participants receive a federal subsidy to lower the premium and cost-sharing amounts.
-The SERS Marketplace Wraparound HRA offers additional benefits to help pay for deductibles, co-pays, and other costs.
+The SERS Marketplace Wraparound HRA offers additional benefits to help pay for deductibles, co-pays, and other costs up to a federally established annual reimbursement limit.